datene/chicken/README.md

 As a user

+- [ ] create a migration to change datetime to date!!!

 - [ ] CREATE CHALLENGE CONTROLLER :
 - [ ] I can create a challenge: (Challlenger controller new + create)